microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/file-list.md

 ## Templates

 The `mgt-file-list` component supports several [templates](../customize-components/templates.md) that allow you to replace certain parts of the component.
-To specify a template, include a `<template>` element inside of a component and set the `data-type` value to one of the following:
+To specify a template, include a `<template>` element inside of a component and set the `data-type` value to one of the data types listed in the following table.

 | Data type | Data context | Description |
 | ----------- | -------------- | ------------ |